bicCluster/learning-cluster/README.md

 5  The openssh-server should be installed on all of the four machines for ssh to function properly, try `apt-get update` before install openssh-server.

-6. `losamalos` should have access to the internet already after installation.
+6. `losalamos` should have access to the internet already after installation.
 Using `ping google.com` or `ping + other known IP address` to check the connection.

 7. You need to choose unmount the disk partition before installation step.
 Choose the guided use entire disk, if there is multiple partition selections, just take the default one.